zenkay/personal-blog/php/wp-content/plugins/simple-share-buttons-adder/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 5.5 =
+* Tweak: Revert to old Pinterest functionality by default
+* Update: Add option to use featured images when 'pinning' if desired

+= 5.4 =
+* Fix: Use full featured image for Pinterest

+= 5.3 =
+* Tweak: Use full featured image instead of thumbnail

+= 5.2 =
+* Feature: Use a post's featured image when 'pinning'
+* Feature: Add a default Pinterest image (advanced tab)

 = 5.1 =
 * Tweak: Button images approved by Yummly